Strategic IS Reflections: Weeks 1–4

 A good example of digital social innovation in South Africa is the ABALOBI platform, which supports small-scale fishers by helping them track catches, access markets, and improve sustainability practices.
 What makes this initiative effective is that it was developed through close collaboration with the fishing communities themselves.
 By incorporating local knowledge and user feedback, the system addresses real problems rather than imposing external assumptions.

-This idea resonates with what I am learning through our group project, which involves engaging with an informal food vendor in Belhar.
+This idea resonates with what I am learning through our group project, which involves engaging with informal food vendors in Belhar.
 Observing how businesses operate in real environments highlights how important it is to design solutions that align with daily routines and practical constraints.

 Human-centred design therefore shifts strategy from being purely technology-driven to being deeply people-focused.
 In doing so, it creates opportunities for digital innovation that genuinely improves livelihoods and social outcomes.